Today we are going to look at how to install Docker and Portainer on a Raspberry Pi.

 8. You should now be connected to Portainer!

 This is a pretty straight forward process, but we will be utilizing it in future tutorials.
-I decided it was best to create a specific tutorial for this rather than installing Docker/Portainer in all future tutorials.
+I decided it was best to create a specific tutorial for this rather than installing Docker and Portainer on a Raspberry Pi in all future tutorials.
 If you have any questions, please leave them in the comments.
-Stay tuned to see what containers we will be adding to our Raspberry Pi!
+Stay tuned to see what containers we will be adding to our Raspberry Pi using Portainer!
 Thanks for reading!